ridachafyq/quick-stories-v2/README.md

-# Timeline Stories UI
+# Quick Stories v2

-A simple and elegant web project that displays short stories along a vertical timeline.
+A clean and modern timeline UI to present short stories in an engaging way.

 ## ✨ Features
-- Vertical timeline layout with alternating story cards
+- Vertical timeline layout
+- Alternating story cards (left/right)
-- Fully responsive design (mobile-friendly)
+- Responsive design (mobile-friendly)
-- Clean UI with soft shadows and modern styling
-- Automatic dark mode support
+- Elegant styling with dark mode
-- Accessible structure (ARIA & readable content)
+- Accessible dialogs for reading stories
-- Print-friendly (only open story dialog prints)
+- Print-friendly (only open story prints)

 ## 🛠️ Built With
+- HTML
-- HTML5
+- CSS

-- CSS3 (Grid, Flexbox, Variables)
+## 🚀 Usage
+Clone the repo and open `index.html` in your browser.

+## 📌 Purpose
+Showcase short stories using a simple and visually appealing timeline design.